-For any angler, whether novice or seasoned, proper organization and maintenance of fishing tackle are key to a successful and enjoyable fishing experience.
+For any angler, whether novice or seasoned, learning to organize fishing tackle and properly maintaining your gear are key to a successful and enjoyable fishing experience.
 An organized tackle system not only saves time but also extends the life of your gear.

 Starting with Tackle Storage